-There is actually no limit to the type of sewing projects you can get involved in, but I’m going to categorize three routes you can take once you’ve decided to turn your handmade side gigs into real cash :
+There is actually no limit to the type of sewing projects you can get involved in, but I’m going to categorize three routes you can take once you’ve decided to turn your handmade projects into real cash:

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

-If you want to be an independent sewing contractor, you don’t need to leave your home anymore.
+If you choose to become an independent sewing contractor, you would very rarely need to leave the house.

-There are legitimate big (and small) companies looking to hire skilled people to sew, crochet, or create various products for them remotely.
+There are legitimate companies, big and small, looking to hire skilled people to sew, crochet, or create various products for them remotely.

-You can be part of an assembly line, someone assigned to bring to life a pre-made design from start-to-finish, someone who does alteration jobs, and so on.
+You can be part of an assembly line, someone assigned to turn a pre-made design to life from start-to-finish, someone who does alteration jobs, and so on.

-As a freelancer, you’re free to accept as much jobs as you can handle.
-You can be creating a bunch of teddy bears today, adding tags to clothing tomorrow, and then back to sewing up buttons for half-done jackets for a local company the rest of the week.
+As a freelancer, you’re free to accept as many jobs as you can handle.
+You can be creating teddy bears today, adding tags to clothing tomorrow, and then back to basics sewing buttons on half-done jackets for a local company the rest of the week.

 The cool thing about this route is that you can play your strengths and adjust your workload if necessary.